bit-smart-io/smart-bdd/README.md

 ## Deploying Locally

-Create report, test-utils, test-utils
+Create report, wordify, test-utils
 `./gradlew publishToMavenLocal`

 To check the jar was created in maven local
-`ls -la ~/.m2/repository/io/bitsmart/bdd/report/1.0-SNAPSHOT`
+`ls -la ~/.m2/repository/io/bit-smart/bdd/report/0.1-SNAPSHOT`

 Then use the following in your app
-`testImplementation("io.bitsmart.bdd:report:1.0-SNAPSHOT")`
+`testImplementation("io.bit-smart.bdd:report:0.1-SNAPSHOT")`

 ## Comparison to existing approaches: